evinstk/evinstk.github.io/docs/pc-goals.md

 ## Open questions
 - **Cody/Casey**: Is Cody open about his association with the Cerberus Assembly?
 Given that Dust suspects the Assembly is responsible for her family's death, if Dust learns that he's a former member, that would arouse suspicion.
+- **Cody**: Who did you know at the Cerberus Assembly?
+Any villains, friends, or remaining contacts?
 - **Dani/Cody**: What is the nature of Dani's power and Cody's magical experimentation?
 We know these things:
   - Cody takes an interest in Dani because he believes her power could be related to his experimentation.
   - Dani fears her power might attract unwanted attention from the Cerberus Assembly.